MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 # [PowerShell in Linux](#tab/ps1)

-The following Azure CLI command examples demonstrate syntax differences between ...

-* Double quotes with embedded double quotes and escape character `` ` ``.
-* Double quotes with embedded single and double quotes and escape character `` ` ``.
+In this example, notice the double quote (`"..."`) wrapper with embedded double quotes, and backtick `` ` `` escape character.

 ```azurecli
 az storage account list --query "[].{`"SA Name`":name, `"Primary endpoint`":primaryEndpoints.blob}" --output table
 ```

 If you run this syntax in Windows PowerShell or PowerShell 7.x installed on a Window's machine, you will receive error `argument --query: invalid jmespath_type value: '[].{SA'`.
 Notice how the error message is breaking on the space between `SA` and `Name`.

 Now add a filter.
-Unlike the Bash script, adding a date filter does not require reworking the entire `--query` string, but notice that the string is wrapped in double quotes and the PowerShell backtick escape character is already in place.
+Unlike the Bash script, adding a date filter does not require reworking the entire `--query` string.

 ```azurecli
 az storage account list --query "[?creationTime >='2024-02-01'].{`"SA Name`":name, `"Primary endpoint`":primaryEndpoints.blob}" --output table